Cronge/Cronges-Mod/README.md

 <!-- Description -->

-I've always been fascinated by mods, and it was an interesting topic to me, so I decided to learn the basics and make one. <br/>
+I've always been fascinated by mods, and it was an interesting topic to me, so I decided to learn the basics and make one. <br>
 > Watching Kaupenjoe's [Minecraft 1.19 Fabric Modding Tutorials](https://www.youtube.com/playlist?list=PLKGarocXCE1EeLZggaXPJaARxnAbUD8Y_).

 <div>